jajaperson/PKM/Vault/Zen/Sphere packing condition for a perfect code.md

 > Hence, for a code to be perfect,
 > the closed balls of radius $e$ must partition $S_{q}^n$, giving the expression above. <span class="QED"/>

-This can be interpreted as
+The latter part can be interpreted as

 > The first $e+1$ terms of a row in [[Pascal's triangle]] sum to a power of $q$.